ROL Cruise recommends…

 2. Marvel at St John’s Co-Cathedral

 Built between 1573 and 1578, St John’s Co-Cathedral is thought to be one of the world’s finest examples of High Baroque architecture.
-On display within this ornate building is John the Baptist, the only signed work and largest painting by Caravaggio.
+On display within this ornate building is The Beheading of John the Baptist, the only signed work and largest painting by Caravaggio.
 Equally impressive is the building’s lavish interior, with its intricately carved stone walls, painted vaulted ceiling and marble floors.

 3. Witness the firing of the cannon